gaphor/presentations/make-your-app-multiplatform/slides.md

 (Arjan)
 * A modeling tool, written in Python (~ 44000 lines)
 * GTK+ 3 (soon GTK 4)
-* why did I start this project almost 2 years ago: modeling should be facilitating the creation process and help describe a system in components.
+* Why did I start this project almost 20 years ago: modeling should be facilitating the creation process and help describe a system in components.

 ---